rugbyprof/5443-Big-Data/4-Hadoop_Installation.md

 #### Where to place your write up

-- Create a folder called Hadoop
+- Create a folder called `Hadoop` in `/var/www/html/BigData`
+- Add a file called WriteUp.md to this folder (this will contain answers to the next section).

 #### Write Up